A flexible MPW service to support research

 ABOUT THE COMPANY

-Muse Semiconductor is a new semiconductor company focused on providing MPW services to university researchers.
+Muse Semiconductor is focused on providing MPW services to university researchers.
 For our customers, it's not just an MPW.
 It is life.
 Graduation.
 A first job.
 Making the conference paper deadline.
 Realizing a dream of becoming a professor.
 We are inspired by our customers' passion and have tailored our services to support their unique needs.

 Co-founder, Director of Business Development